 Fifteen years ago, Pope John Paul II wrote, “There are important human needs which escape [the market's] logic.
 There are goods which by their very nature cannot and must not be bought or sold” (Centesimus Annus, n.
 40).

 The rush toward commodification of every human good, far from being forestalled by the pope's words, has continued unabated.

 When I was in graduate school a decade ago, there were ads in the college newspaper asking for egg donors.
 Usually, they specified the type of donor they had in mind: white, good-looking, high IQ.

-In July of this year, the British Human Fertilization and Embryology Authority granted a fertility center permission to pay women for the ova they need to conduct research.
+This July, the British Human Fertilization and Embryology Authority granted a fertility center permission to pay women for the ova they need to conduct research.
 Previously, researchers were dependent on donated eggs.

 These two tidbits demonstrate that the market for women's bodies now has two facets: sex and fertility.
 It is predictable that the pattern of the latter will follow that of the former.
 Women with networks of family and friends and other options for financial support will not be selling their fertility to the highest bidder, just as such women are generally not the ones selling their bodies on the streets.

 The dignity of men and women is upheld by embedding sexuality within a relationship of love.
 When that function is instead separated out and a market created for it, opportunities for exploitation expand.

 It is sounding increasingly old fashioned, but it used to be the case that babies were conceived by acts of love between their mothers and fathers and were welcomed into the world by their parents with gratitude (or at least, in less ideal circumstances, accepted as their responsibility because the children were, after all, their own flesh and blood).

 The idea of child as gift is under increasing stress as alternative and sometimes conflicting notions of child as right, as burden, or as consumer item compete for dominance.